-Alfred George Smith was born in Pembroke Docks, Pembrokeshire on 20th May 1886.
+Alfred George Smith was born in Pembroke Docks, Pembrokeshire, Wales on 20th May 1886.

-The 1891 census on Ancestry.co.uk shows that the Smith family were living at number 9 Butterland Terrace, Pembroke Dock, in the Civil Parish of St. Mary, Pembrokeshire.
-Head of the household Edward Smith was a Labourer in a Shipyard age 56, born in Clerkenwell, London, he had been a professional soldier and was posted at Winchester Barracks in 1881.
-His wife, Mary age 45 was a native of Pembroke as were all of there children except Maud A. Smith, age 17, their eldest child who was born in Ireland.
-The other four children living at home in 1891 were Margaret age 23, Martha age 11, Thomas C. age 9 and Alfred G. age 6.
+The 1891 census on Ancestry.co.uk shows that the Smith family was living at number 9 Butterland Terrace, Pembroke Dock, in the Civil Parish of St. Mary, Pembrokeshire.
+Head of the household Edward Smith was a Labourer in a Shipyard aged 56.
+He was born in Clerkenwell, London and he had been a professional soldier who was posted to Winchester Barracks in 1881.
+His wife, Mary aged 45 was a native of Pembroke as were all of their children (except Maud A. Smith, age 17, their eldest child who was born in Ireland).
+The other four children listed at home in 1891 were Margaret aged 23, Martha 11, Thomas C. 9 and Alfred G. who was 6.

-Ten years on the 1901 census reveals that the family were living in Bethnal Green, London, Head Edward Smith was a Army Pensioner and there had been a considerable change in circumstances.The eldest daughter Maude Currell (nee Smith) age 27 was married and had two children, Alice age 9 and Ivy age 9 months, both children were born in Pembroke but her husband was not living at this address.
-Another daughter was also married but not living with her husband, Margaret Cuzey (nee Smith) was a Die Relief Stamper by trade.
+Ten years on the 1901 census reveals that the family was living in Bethnal Green, London.
+Head of the household, Edward Smith was a Army Pensioner and there had been a considerable change in circumstances.The eldest daughter Maude Currell (nee Smith) aged 27 was married and had two children, Alice age 9 and Ivy age 9 months.
+Both children were born in Pembroke but her husband was not listed at this address.
+Another daughter, Margaret Cuzey (nee Smith) was also married but her husband was not recorded on the census.
+She was a Die Relief Stamper by trade.
 Alfred Smith age 15 was a Bottle Labeller by trade.